apocalyptech/exordium/docs/assumptions_limitations.rst

   quite usable from text-based browsers.

-- Music files must be accessible via the local filesystem on which Django is running, and stored as either mp3, ogg vorbis, or m4a (mp4a).
+- Music files must be accessible via the local filesystem on which Django is running, and stored as either mp3, ogg vorbis, ogg opus, or m4a (mp4a).

 - The entire music library must be available from a single directory prefix.
 If subdirs of this root dir span multiple volumes (or network